International Relations MSc

-Our programme gives you the opportunity to delve into one of three specialist areas of international relations.
-You will master key skills in political science that enable you to explore the links between local, national and international structures, and critically evaluate key contemporary debates in the field of international relations.
+You will master essential skills in political science that enable you to explore the links between local, national and international structures, and critically evaluate crucial contemporary debates in the field of international relations.

 What you will study

-The MSc International Relations programme is offered via two pathways.
-The International Relations pathway examines key issues in the contemporary international system and processes of global governance.
+On our International Relations pathway you will examine the most relevant issues in the contemporary international system and processes of global governance.

 |Qualification||Study mode||Course length||Placement||Start date|